caleb-ola/caleb-ola/README.md

 <!--   my-ticker -->
 <!-- [![Typing SVG](https://readme-typing-svg.herokuapp.com?color=%2336BCF7&center=true&vCenter=true&width=600&lines=Hi+there+👋,+I+am+Caleb+Amao;+Welcome+to+My+Profile!;Over+3+years+of+programming+experience;Always+learning+new+things+;Passionate+about+crafting+products;Software+engineering+and+User+Interface+enthusiast;)](https://git.io/typing-svg) -->

-I am Caleb Amao, my friends call me CJ (but you can Call me "Dolabomi" if you want to be my very good friend).

-I am a Full stack software engineer with a focus on crafting innovative solutions that are useful and usable.
-While I enjoy breathing life into designs and turning them into functional software using using improved code practices and also working across cross-functional teams, I mostly work with JavaScript, Typescript, React.js, Next.js, Node.js, Express.js and MongoDB, and just about anything else that is needed to get the job done.
-Recently I have also been playing around with React Native, Docker and Kubernetes.
+🎉 Caleb Amao here, but you can call me CJ (or 'Dolabomi' if you're gunning for BFF status)!

+💥 As a Full Stack Software Engineer, I'm not just about crafting solutions – I'm all about concocting mind-blowing, revolutionary creations that leave jaws on the floor and minds racing!
+🚀 Picture this: bringing designs to life with code so slick it practically sings, all while sprinkling in the kind of magic that makes users jump for joy!
+💫 My tech arsenal?
+Oh, it's a treasure trove: JavaScript, TypeScript, React.js, Next.js, Node.js, Express.js, MongoDB and just about anything else needed to get the job done.
+💪 But wait, there's more!
+Lately, I've been on an adrenaline-fueled ride through React Native, Docker, and Kubernetes – because why stick to the ordinary when you can chase the extraordinary?
-If you'd love to collaborate with or reach out to me, hit me up on any of my socials!
+🌟 So if you're ready to join me on this electrifying journey or just want to geek out over tech, hit me up on any of my socials!
+Together, we'll unleash the unimaginable and redefine what's possible! 🚀✨

 <div id="badges" align="center">
   <a href="https://www.linkedin.com/in/caleb-amao-8a82401b8/" target="_blank">